thepowerfuldeez/thepowerfuldeez.github.io/content/posts/tokenizer-superbpe/index.md

 +++
+title = 'Tokenization from first principles' date = '2025-10-07T00:00:00Z'
+draft = false
-title = 'Lessons from Building a Tokenizer from Scratch — and a Peek at SuperBPE' date = '2025-10-05T00:00:00Z' draft = true tags = ['tokenization', 'bpe', 'llm'] summary = 'Byte-level BPE from first principles: what matters for speed and quality, how to implement it cleanly, and why a SuperBPE variant can lift sample efficiency.'
+tags = ['tokenization', 'bpe', 'llm', 'superbpe'] summary = 'Byte-level BPE from first principles: what matters for speed and quality, how to implement it cleanly, and why a SuperBPE variant can lift sample efficiency.'
 +++

+I've now shared all code in my [repo](https://github.com/thepowerfuldeez/sample_efficient_gpt)

 In this blog post I will share my experience with building a BPE tokenizer from scratch, analyzing its quality, sample efficiency, and efficient implementation.

 This work started as part of the excellent CS336 “LLMs from Scratch” course, but then quickly developed into its own mini-project due to my curiosity to explore things further.

-I've now shared all code in my [repo](https://github.com/thepowerfuldeez/sample_efficient_gpt)
+**Disclaimer**

+Algorithms presented in this blog post might not be optimal since I was never good at this, I am more a practical person that cares about efficiency as long as it improves quality.
+I would rather rewrite to Rust than make Python faster.
+This text is more like my journey into building tokenizers and achieving better sample efficiency than off-the-shelf solutions, since my end goal is ultimately achieving the best quality (or lowest loss) during LLM training.

 ### Intro

 Tokenization is needed to convert your text into numeric representation that is useful for training LLMs (and to essentially compress your data too, reducing sequence size)

-Let's discuss BPE tokenization algorithm:
+Let's discuss BPE tokenization algorithm during training:

-{{< figure src="/posts/tokenizer-superbpe/bpe_scheme.svg" caption="General scheme of BPE training" >}}

 Each string character in UTF-8 encoding is represented as bytes (values from 0 to 255).
 We convert text to bytes.
 This is our initial set of tokens.